heidelpay/jtl-payment-extension/README.md

 JTL payment extension requires PHP 5.6 or higher; we recommend using the latest stable PHP version whenever possible.

-## SECURITY ADVICE
-If you want to store the output of this library into a database or something, please make sure that your application takes care of sql injection, cross-site-scripting (xss) and so on.
-There is no build in protection by now.

 ## LICENSE